Quitting Your Job To Travel: 5 Truths From a Woman Who Did It

-Countless people dream about quitting their jobs to travel.
-I was one of them.
+You might have daydreams about quitting your job to travel.
+I was one of those people.
 And last November, that’s exactly what I did: After years of disciplined saving, I left my job as an editor at a respected magazine in New York, bid adieu to my bargain apartment, sold my furniture, dropped off my beloved Chihuahuas at Chez Parents, packed my bags, and set off with the boyfriend for a year-long, 16-country tour of Asia.

 We’re six months into the trip now, having visited China, Hong Kong, Macau, The Philippines, Thailand (twice), Myanmar, India, Sri Lanka, and Singapore.
 In many ways, this semi-permanent vacation is exactly what I imagined and hoped it would be when I was chained to my corporate desk.
 But there have also been a few surprises—not all of them positive.
-Here are five kinda major things nobody tells you about giving up your life (and paycheck) to travel long-term.
+Here are five kinda major things nobody tells you about giving up your life (and paycheck) and quitting your job to travel.

 1. Not everyone will be stoked for you.